Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 \subsection{Context-dependent processing involving goals, top-down influence, and bottom-up competition}

-Successful perception in humans clearly relies on both top-down and bottom-up signals.
-Top-down information encode relevant context, priors and preconceptions about the current scene: for example, what we might expect to see when we enter a familiar place.
+Successful perception in humans clearly relies on both top-down and bottom-up signals \citep{buschman2007top, beck2009top, mcmains2011interactions, kinchla1979order, rauss2013bottom, mcclelland1981interactive}.
+Top-down information encodes relevant context, priors and preconceptions about the current scene: for example, what we might expect to see when we enter a familiar place.
 Bottom-up signals consist of what is literally observed through sensation.
 The best way to combine top-down and bottom-up signals remains an open question, but it is clear that these signals need to be combined in a way which is dynamic and depends on context - in particular top-down signals are especially important when stimuli are noisy or hard to interpret by themselves (for example walking into a dark room).
 Additionally, which top-down signals are relevant also changes depending on the context.
 It is possible that combining specific top-down and bottom-up signals that can be weighted dynamically (for example using attention) could improve robustness to distractions and noisy data.

-In addition to the general requirement of dynamically combining top-down and bottom-up signals, it makes sense to do so at every level of processing hierarchy to make the best use of both sources of information at every stage of that computation, as is observed in the visual cortex (with very rich top-down signals influencing the activity at every level).
-This can be summarized by stating an inductive bias in favour of architectures in which {\em top-down contextual information is dynamically combined with bottom-up sensory signals at every level of the hierarchy of computations relating low-level and high-level representations.}
+In addition to the general requirement of dynamically combining top-down and bottom-up signals, it makes sense to do so at every level of the processing hierarchy to make the best use of both sources of information at every stage of that computation, as is observed in the visual cortex (with very rich top-down signals influencing the activity at every level).